 Freedom of Information

 The Act places a duty on all Local Authorities to adopt and maintain a Publication Scheme.
 From 1 January 2009 the council have adopted the Information Commissioner’s model scheme for unitary authorities.
 Many enquiries we receive can be answered by referring to existing documents.
-A large number of these are gathered together in the Freedom of Information Publication Scheme (database)
+A large number of these are gathered together in our online directory - Publication scheme and open data catalogue.

 The Publication Scheme must include: